oddy-boop/Edusync-git/src/supabase/policies.md

 DECLARE
   v_role TEXT;
 BEGIN
-  -- 1. Insert into user_roles table
   v_role := new.raw_user_meta_data->>'role';

-  INSERT INTO public.user_roles (user_id, role)
+  -- Insert into user_roles table for all new users INSERT INTO public.user_roles (user_id, role)
   VALUES (new.id, v_role)
   ON CONFLICT (user_id) DO UPDATE SET role = EXCLUDED.role;

-  -- 2. Create profile based on role
+  -- Create a basic profile ONLY for teachers.
+Student profiles are now fully -- created by the server action, which has all the necessary data.
   IF v_role = 'teacher' THEN
-    -- For teachers, the profile is simple and can be created here.
     INSERT INTO public.teachers (auth_user_id, full_name, email)
     VALUES (new.id, new.raw_user_meta_data->>'full_name', new.email);
-  ELSIF v_role = 'student' THEN
-    -- For students, the registration server action will now handle creating the -- full profile since it has all the form data (grade, guardian, etc.).
-    -- This trigger will only handle the user_roles entry for students.
-    NULL; -- Do nothing here for students.
   END IF;

   RETURN new;
 END;
 $$;

 -- Drop trigger if it exists before creating
 DROP TRIGGER IF EXISTS on_auth_user_created ON auth.users;